-- KDF for the TLS protocol, used as pseudo-random functions (PRF) for TLSv1.0/1.1 and TLSv1.2. - KDF for the SSHv2 protocol.
+KDF for the TLS protocol, used as pseudo-random functions (PRF) for TLSv1.0/1.1 and TLSv1.2.

-The module also supports password-based key derivation (PBKDF).
+The module also supports password-based key derivation (PBKDF), as a vendor-affirmed security function.
 The implementation is compliant with option 1a of [SP-800-132].
 Keys derived from passwords or passphrases using this method can only be used in storage applications.